Breeze/breeze.github.io/doc-js/index.md

 This time the query only applies to entities in cache; the `EntityManager` does not call the back-end.
 This statement executes synchronously and the results are available immediately.

-Notice that we use the same query syntax &ndash; the same query object &ndash; to search both the local cache and a remote database.
+Notice that we use the same query syntax - the same query object - to search both the local cache and a remote database.

 You can write complex queries in the Breeze query language.
 For example, a query can reference related entities as when we filter for customers who have placed an order in California.
 It can combine the filtered customers with their orders in the same result payload.
 It can project a result that flattens the Customer-Orders graph into a three-valued object: *CustomerId*, *CustomerName*, and *OrderCount*.